Make the most of your Thanksgiving turkey by making homemade turkey stock with the leftover bones. Super easy, flavorful and can be used so many ways!

 How to Make Turkey Stock

-- BOIL.
-Place the ingredients in a large pot, then add in water until the carcass is covered.
+- Boil Place the ingredients in a large pot, then add in water until the carcass is covered.
 Cook over medium high heat until the mixture is boiling.

-- SIMMER.
+- Simmer.
 Once it begins to boil, lower heat to a simmer.
 Let the stock simmer until the liquid has reduced in half.
 This usually take around 3 hours.
 Then give it a taste and add in any seasonings as needed.

-- STRAIN.
+- Strain.
 Next you’ll want to strain the mixture to separate the turkey stock from the other ingredients.
 Set a fine mesh strainer over a large pot or bowl, then pour the stock into the strainer.
-Once all of the liquid has strained, you can discard the remaining bones and veggies in the strainer.

 Freezing Turkey Stock

-Allow to cool before storing.
+Let cool before storing.
 Leave about 1/2″ from the top to allow for expanding.

 - Jars: Place into jars that are freezer friendly.